-A variety of two-dimensional problem-solving experiences in composition is examined, using the elements and principles of design.
+This studio course provides a variety of two-dimensional problem-solving experiences in composition, utilizing the elements of art and principles of design.
 Oral and written art criticism are employed.
 Students are required to supply art tools and materials.
 Meets six hours weekly.